 Finding—and keeping—good people is an industry-wide challenge for lawn and landscaping companies.
 Companies that have been successful with recruiting and retaining have been those that have thought outside of the box.
-For Mark Borst, owner of Borst Landscape & Design in Allendale, New Jersey, an employee referral program has been a successful solution for nearly 10 years now.
+For Mark Borst, owner of Borst Landscape & Design in Allendale, New Jersey, an employee referral program has been a successful solution for 10 years now.

 Borst says that incentivizing existing employees to recruit new team members has been highly effective.
 He offers a few tips on how to make it work.